 The school maintains all facilities, services, and equipment to provide a safe, clean and healthy environment for all.
-Student movement about campus is monitored and a new position has been added, a Security Specialist.
-In addition, a second School Resource Officer has been added to support our campus.
-A central intercom system combined with video surveillance and strict procedural instructions are utilized to address immediate, specific student and staff safety and health concerns.
-Procedures for safety maneuvers (including tornado, fire, and lockdown) are clearly defined to staff and students and practiced regularly.
-Evacuation plans are posted in each room.
+Student movement on campus is supervised by a security specialist and four security monitors.
+In addition, there are two School Resource Officers that support our campus.
+A newly installed central intercom system combined with video surveillance and strict procedural instructions are utilized to address immediate, specific student and staff safety and health concerns.
+Procedures for safety maneuvers (tornado, fire, bomb, and lockdown) are clearly defined to staff and students and practiced regularly.
+Evacuation plans are posted in each room and students and staff have a designated area to which they report.
+All classrooms and offices have a designated safe space, as identified by the Pembroke Pines Police Department.
 Teachers and staff serve as monitors to preserve the welfare and safety of all students.
-In addition, all staff members (6-12) and all students (6-8) wear identification badges, but the uniform policy allows for easy recognition of all students in our 6-12 campus.
-The Academic Village Campus has been secured with a perimeter fence allowing controlled access to the campus.
+In addition, all staff members (6-12) and all students (6-12) wear identification badges and the uniform policy allows for additional easy recognition of all students on our 6-12 campus.
+The Academic Village Campus has been secured with a perimeter fence allowing controlled access to the campus and all entry gates have been remodeled for increased security.